TomFrost/Squiss/README.md

 Starts polling SQS for new messages.
 Each new message is handed off in the `message` event.

 ### squiss.stop()
 Hold on to your hats, this one stops the polling.
+Note that if this is called while there's an active request for new messages, the message event may still be fired afterward.

 ## Properties